WPP-Public/akqa-nz-silverstripe-starter-vite-ddev/README.md

 ddev yarn dev
 ```

 This will run a local Vite dev server which supports hot reload for components.
+All front-end dependancies and code is managed under `/app/client` and this repository includes a sample React component.

-The relevant plumbing for the backend server is in the
+The relevant plumbing for the backend server and Hot Module replacement is in the
 `app/templates/Includes/Requirements.ss` file.

 ## Default CMS login